Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 13. Finally, click on the _download_ button, and the notebook should be downloaded.
 Depending on your browser settings, you might be asked where you want to save the file.
 Save it where it will be easy for you to find it.

+> unfortunately, in order to make a light package, some ML artifacts source code were not included.
+The QuantizeNN is one of them, hence you will not be able to find it in the generated notebook.
+This will be fixed in the public artifact given for the final version.

 ### Extra steps

 You might want to download the notebook that you reused.
 In order to do so: